netease-im/camellia/update-en.md

 * camellia-redis-proxy support client-cache feature of redis6.0
 * camellia-redis-proxy support monitor data visualization in prometheus

+# 1.0.56（2022/05/10）
+### add
+* camellia-redis-proxy support transpond to other proxy, such as codis、twemproxy, and support use discovery mode to find proxy
+* camellia-core support async write, base on thread pool and memory queue
+* camellia-feign provide CamelliaNakedClient
+* camellia-redis-proxy support BloomFilter commands
+* camellia-redis-proxy provide IPCheckerCommandInterceptor

+### update
+* DynamicValueGetter move from package camellia-core to camellia-tools包

+### fix
+* none

 # 1.0.55（2022/04/07）
 ### add
 * none